PiHw/Pi-Kitchen/markdown_source/markdown/PiKitchen-GettingStarted.md

 We need to first download NOOBS (you can obtain the latest version from the [Raspberry Pi website](http://www.raspberrypi.org/downloads/)).
 You can use either the full NOOBS version or the network install (obviously for the network install you will need a working wired network connection - installation through a WiFi adaptor is not supported).

 ###2 - Extract NOOBS ###
-Extract the NOOBS installation directly on to a new SD-Card (alternatively you can extract them locally on your hard-drive and transfer them to the SD-Card when you have made your changes).
+Extract the NOOBS installation directly on to a new SD-Card.

 Copy the contents of the `NOOBS_vX.zip` file onto the SD Card.
 In windows right-click on the file and select Extract All… Use Browse… to Locate your SD Card drive and select it as the location to extract the files to.